DoublePg/Feed/README.md

 # Feed: Towards Personalization-Effective Federated Learning

-This repository contains the code and experiments for the manuscript:
+This repository contains the code and baselines for the manuscript:

 > [Feed: Towards Personalization-Effective Federated Learning](https://github.com/DoublePg/Feed)
 >